json-tools/json-form/README.md

 ## Project structure

-All sources live in `./src`, package code that will be published to a registry is in `./src/Json/Form.elm`, legacy code (with lots of feature covered in a slightly odd way lives here: `./src/LegacyFormComponent.elm`)
+All sources live in `./src`, package code that will be published to the elm package registry is in `./src/Json/Form.elm`.

+All [json-form-custom-element](https://www.webcomponents.org/element/json-form-custom-element) web-component related sources live in a different repo: https://github.com/1602/json-form-custom-element

 Contributors welcome, submit an issue to open a discussion.